diodesign/diosix/README.md

 docker run --rm diosix:testenv cargo run
 ```

-To start the hypervisor within an interactive environment, add `-ti` after `docker run --rm`, eg:
+Press `Control-c` to exit.
+To start the hypervisor within an interactive debugging environment, add `-ti` after `docker run --rm`, eg:

 ```
 docker run --rm -ti diosix:testenv cargo run
 ```

 Press `Control-a` then `c` to enter Qemu’s debugging monitor.
 Run the monitor command `info registers -a` to list the CPU core states.
-Use `quit` to end the session.
-Further instructions on how to use this monitor [are here](https://www.qemu.org/docs/master/system/monitor.html).
+Use `quit` to end the emulation and the container.
+Instructions on how to use Qemu's monitor [are here](https://www.qemu.org/docs/master/system/monitor.html).

 ### Building from scratch <a name="fromscratch"></a>

-To build and run Diosix from scratch, use these steps:
+To build and run Diosix completely from scratch, without any containerization, follow use these steps:

 1. [Building the toolchain](docs/toolchain.md)
 1. [Using Buildroot to build a bootable Linux guest OS](docs/buildroot.md)